-Valuation date: Actuarially determined contribution rates are calculated as

-Actuarial cost method: Entry Age Cost Method

-Amortization method: Level percent of payroll (3.50% payroll growth assumed)

-Remaining amortization period: Effective with the June 30, 2013 valuation, the System's remaining outstanding balance of the June 30, 2012 Unfunded Actuarial Accrued Liability (UAAL) is being amortized over a declining 23-year period (20 years as of June 30, 2015).
+Valuation date: Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
+Actuarial cost method: Entry Age Cost Method Amortization method: Level percent of payroll (3.50% payroll growth assumed) Remaining amortization period: Effective with the June 30, 2013 valuation, the System's remaining outstanding balance of the June 30, 2012 Unfunded Actuarial Accrued Liability (UAAL) is being amortized over a declining 23-year period (20 years as of June 30, 2015).
 The UAAL established as a result of the Early Retirement Incentive Program for LEMA members is amortized over a 10-year period beginning June 30, 2010.
-The change in UAAL that arises due to actuarial gains or losses or from changes in actuarial assumptions or methods at each valuation is amortized over its own declining 20-year period.
+The change in UAAL that arises due to actuarial gains or losses or from changes in actuarial assumptions or methods at each valuation is amortized over its own declining 20- year period.
 Any change in UAAL that arises due to plan amendments will be amortized over its own declining 15-year period and any change in UAAL due to retirement incentive programs will be amortized over its own declining period of up to 5 years.

-Asset valuation method:

-The market value of assets less unrecognized returns in each of the last six years.
-Unrecognized return is equal to the difference between actual and expected returns on a market value basis and is recognized over a rolling seven-year period.
-The deferred return is further adjusted, if necessary, so that the actuarial value of assets will stay within 30% of the market value of assets.
-Deferred gains and losses as of June 30, 2013 have been combined and will be recognized in equal amounts over a six-year period starting July 1, 2013.
+Asset valuation method: The market value of assets less unrecognized returns i each of the last six years.
+Unrecognized return is equa to the difference between actual and expected return on a market value basis and is recognized over a rollin seven-year period.
+The deferred return is further adjusted if necessary, so that the actuarial value of assets will sta within 30% of the market value of assets.
+Deferred gain and losses as of June 30, 2013 have been combined an- will be recognized in equal amounts over a six-year perior starting July 1, 2013.
+Actuarial assumptions: Investment rate of return: 7.50%, net of pension plan investment expense, including inflation Inflation rate: 3.25% Projected salary increases: 4.50% - 11.50% varying by service, including inflation Assumed post-retirement benefit increase: Miscellaneous Tier 13.25%Miscellaneous Tier 20.00%Miscellaneous Tier 32.00%Miscellaneous Tier 42.00%Miscellaneous Tier 52.00%Safety Tier 13.25%Safety Tier 22.00%Safety Tier 32.00%Safety Tier 42.00% Other assumptions: Same as those used in June 30, 2015 funding actuarial valuation.
+Other information: All members with membership dates on or after January 1, 2013 enter the new tiers created by the California Public Employees' Pension Reform Act of 2013 (PEPRA).